Ready to accelerate your behavior and neuroscience research?

 - Access is programmable on an individual animal basis to support a variety of learning, preference, and behavioral paradigms

-- Program each conditioning corner with three independent LEDs
+- Program each conditioning corner with three LEDs

 - Configure the LEDs to display any RGB color